Table of Contents

 While activating users, you will have the option to choose which type of login you want to use with your app.

 - Secure individual pages with a login will allow you to have different types of users and choose which pages will have logins. (this is the preferred option)

-- Secure every page with the same login will only allow you to add one login to your app, for only one type of user.
+- Secure every page with the same login will only allow you to add one login to your app, for only one type of user. (less flexible)

 - Do not require a login to access your application will allow any one with the URL to access your app. (not recommended, you can remove login pages individually to create public access)

 Add User Roles